Skip to main content

 Finishing (85–100%)

-Post-processing rules from the mode (formatting, vocabulary, custom prompt) are applied, the transcript is saved, and the main window jumps to History so you can copy or edit the result.
+HyperWhisper applies the post-processing rules of the mode (formatting, vocabulary, custom prompt).
+It saves the transcript.
+The main window then shows History, where you can copy or edit the result.

 VAD trimming